+c) when the N5CW device initiates access to 5GC by executing the Access Network Selection Procedure specified in clause 6.3.12a.2 for access to PLMN or clause 5.30.2.X of TS 23.501 [2] for access to SNPN and attempts to select a WLAN access network.

 The procedure in this clause applies to both UE operating in SNPN access mode and UE not operating in SNPN access mode, except where stated otherwise.
+The procedure in this clause also applies to N5CW devices when accessing a PLMN or an SNPN.

-When the UE has valid 3GPP subscription credentials (i.e. a valid USIM or valid SNPN credentials) and WLANSP rules, the UE shall perform WLAN selection based on these rules, the applicable User Preferences On Non-3GPP Access Selection and the corresponding procedures specified in this document.
+When the UE or N5WC device has valid 3GPP subscription credentials (i.e. a valid USIM or valid SNPN credentials) and WLANSP rules, the UE or N5CW device shall perform WLAN selection based on these rules, the applicable User Preferences On Non-3GPP Access Selection and the corresponding procedures specified in this document.
 User Preferences On Non-3GPP Access Selection take precedence over the WLANSP rules.